leftdevel/flux-scaffold/README.md

 For example, with no api flag, the store  will listen to "USERS_FETCH_ALL".
 If the api flag is present, the store will listen to "USERS_FETCH_ALL_SUCCESS" instead, since we assume the `users` collection is only available until the webapi request has "succeeded".

+By the way, when passing the api flag, you don't need to change the domain value to "users".
+You should keep using "user".
+The tool will append an "s" to the domain value where necessary.
+Of course, this won't be accurate 100% of the time, but I expect it to work for at least 90% of the time.

 Keep in mind you will need to manually update the files.
 This tool is not meant to fire & forget, but to avoid the tedious work of creating and boostraping each flux file.